DNKpp/mimicpp/README.md

 If you are working with a huge framework, chances are good, that this framework utilizes a custom string- or even char-type (like ``QChar`` and ``QString`` from Qt).
 They may look different, but in fact they are just strings, so it would be nice to make them fully compatible with the existing string-matchers.
 ``mimic++`` supports that, users just have to provide some trait-specializations.
-For more infos, have a loook into the string section of the doxygen documentation.
+For more infos, have a look into the string section of the doxygen documentation.

+### Call-Conventions

+Call-Conventions are a rather controversial topic, as the c++-language definition doesn't know or say anything about them by itself.
+On the other hand-side, the microsoft ``COM`` framework for example makes use of the ``__stdcall`` call-convention; so it's safe to say, that at least some compilers have support for these kind of specifications; and of course users need the possibility to make use of these features.
+As they are by no means portable, ``mimic++`` does not define anything by itself, but does instead provide an easy ( macro) tool to users, which they can use to make the framework compatible with any call-convention they need: ``MIMICPP_REGISTER_CALL_CONVENTION``

 ---